Bubblin-Superbooks/official-handbook/README.md

 # Official-Handbook
 An official guide to writing & publishing [superbooks](https://bubbl.in/faq).

-This app was baked with [bookiza](http://bookiza.io) - the "book baking" tool.
+This book was initially written by hand and then later baked with [Bookiza](http://bookiza.io) - the "book reification" framework.

 ## Live render
 The book is rendered here: [Official Handbook](https://bubbl.in/cover/official-handbook-by-marvin-danig)

 ## Hack the book

-To develop on this book from your local:
+In your local:

 ```
     $ git clone https://github.com/bubblin/Official-Handbook.git